fortis-logo

 There are several reasons why the order of antibodies impacts the outcome of the staining:

-• Repeated heating and cooling: multiple HIER steps can alter the epitope/antibody interaction.
+• Repeated heating and cooling: Multiple HIER steps can alter the epitope/antibody interaction.

-• Tyramide blocking: tyramide deposited by previous staining steps can block the primary antibody in subsequent steps.
+• Tyramide blocking: Tyramide deposited by previous staining steps can block the primary antibody in subsequent steps.

-• Tyramide trapping or caging: deposition of tyramide may prevent the primary antibody from being removed, causing detection at subsequent staining steps.
+• Tyramide trapping or caging: Deposition of tyramide may prevent the primary antibody from being removed, causing detection at subsequent staining steps.

 Some antibodies are more sensitive to their placement in the staining order than others.
 We evaluated 40 antibodies from the Bethyl catalog to determine their optimal placement in the staining order.